joedlopes/unity-tutorial/02-ar-foundation-framework/04_ar_image_tracking.md

 ## Example: Spawning and Selecting Object on Tracked Image

-In this example, we will create a script that spawns a prefab object on top of a tracked image and allows you to select it with a mouse tap.
+In this example, we will create a script that spawns a prefab object on top of a tracked image and allows you to select it with a tap.

 ### Step 1: Create the Prefab